paavkar/DiscordNETBot/README.md

 `/join` and then use `/play` with your YouTube link to play the track.
 Sometimes the music playback also works with just `/play` when you are already in the Voice Channel.
 There could be a timing issue with how long after starting the project you do the commands.

+## Commands

+- `/user-info`: Displays information about the user in an embed.
+Information displayed includes: username, ID, account creation date and time, server join date and time.
+- `/join`: Make the bot to join the designated Voice Channel.
+- `/leave`: Make the bot leave the Voice Channel, if in one.
+- `/play`: Make the bot play a video from YouTube (intended for songs).
+Requires the user to be in a VC.
+- `queue`: Display the currently queued tracks.
+- `/ask`: Ask the language model some question.
+- `/chat`: Chat with AI.
+User prompts and AI responses are saved (in-memory, Dictionary).
+- `/clear-chat`: Clear the chat history for this specific user and server combination.
+- `/toggle-search`: Toggle whether the language model is allowed to use search.